MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

 ### Enabling or disabling Activity logging

-By default, the `TelemetryInitializerMiddleware` will use the `TelemetryLoggerMiddleware` to log telemetry when your bot sends / receieves activities.
+By default, the `TelemetryInitializerMiddleware` will use the `TelemetryLoggerMiddleware` to log telemetry when your bot sends / receives activities.
 Activity logging creates custom event logs in your Application Insights resource.
-If you wish, you can disbale activity event logging by setting  `logActivityTelemetry` to false on the `TelemetryInitializerMiddleware` before registering it within **Startup.cs**.
+If you wish, you can disable activity event logging by setting  `logActivityTelemetry` to false on the `TelemetryInitializerMiddleware` before registering it within **Startup.cs**.

 ```cs
 public void ConfigureServices(IServiceCollection services)